-What does that mean?
-If you make even one such delivery from 1.1.2021 onwards, you will need to register for tax in the UK and declare and pay your Value Added Tax quarterly, as you make taxable deliveries in the UK.
+What does this mean?
+If you make even one such supply from 1 January 2021, you will have to register for tax in the UK and declare and pay your Value Added Tax on a quarterly basis, as you will be making taxable supplies in the UK.

 Case 2: You deliver goods from the EU (e.g. Germany) to Great Britain via your webshop - goods value over 135 pounds

 This case is a modification of case 1.
 Value Added Tax is not created here at the point of sale, but during import.

 What does that mean?
 In this case, too, Value Added Tax will be charged for your delivery - only in the form of import VAT and directly with the import in Great Britain.
 You do not necessarily have to be registered for VAT for these cases.
 However, within the framework of a VAT registration, you can declare and pay the import VAT collectively in the following month - and not immediately upon import as in other cases.

 If you do not register for VAT, a logistician or customs agent can declare and pay the import VAT and customs duty for you.

 Case 3: Delivery via Amazon and Co. from the EU (e.g. Germany) to Great Britain - value of goods up to 135 pounds